-I am an Associate Professor in the Department of Economics at the University of Alberta.
+I am an Associate Professor in the Department of Economics at the University of Alberta and a Research Fellow at the Institute of Labor Economics (IZA).
 I received my PhD in 2014 from the University of Maryland.

 Labor Economics, Development Economics, Health Economics

 "The Role of Maternal Education in Child Health: Evidence from a Compulsory Schooling Law," 2015, Economics of Education Review, vol. 47: 1-16.

 "The Impact of Female Education on Teenage Fertility: Evidence from Turkey," 2016, The B.E.
 Journal of Economic Analysis & Policy, vol. 16: 259-288.